KirillBodin/Hometask1_JavaScript/README.md

 ⦁	There should also be a summary table which counts notes by categories: separately for active and archived.
 The table is updated whenever users perform some action on notes.
 The summary table is shown on the same page as the notes table.

 ⦁	There is no need to implement data storage.
 Simply create a JS variable which stores the data and prepopulate it with 7 notes so that they are shown when the page is reloaded.

+While working on your task you should utilize all of the following:

+⦁	JavaScript

+⦁	Import / export

+⦁	Array methods: map, reduce, filter (some of them)

+⦁	Array spread operator

+⦁	Regular expressions

+⦁	Try / catch

+⦁	DOM API

+⦁	document.querySelector

+⦁	document.addEventListener